semver/semver/semver.md

 ### Does SemVer have a size limit on the version string?

-No, but use good judgment.
+No, but use good judgement.
 A 255 character version string is probably overkill, for example.
 Also, specific systems may impose their own limits on the size of the string.